• Skip to primary navigation

 800 g Celeriac (celery root)

-• Put the chips in a large bowl with the oil and paprika.
+• Put the chips into a large bowl with 2 tablespoon Olive oil and 1 teaspoon Paprika.
 Mix well so that all the chips are coated.

 • Arrange the chips in a single layer on a baking tray.
 Cook in the oven for 45-50 minutes.